scalableminds/webknossos/docs/getting_started.md

 [Contact us](mailto:hello@webknossos.org) or create a [pull request](https://github.com/scalableminds/webknossos/pulls) to suggest improvements to the documentation.

+Check out this video to get started!
 ![youtube-video](https://www.youtube.com/embed/iw2C7XB6wP4)

 ## Create a webknossos.org Account

-To get started with WEBKNOSOS, sign up for a free account on [webknossos.org](https://webknossos.org).
+To get started with WEBKNOSSOS, sign up for a free account on [webknossos.org](https://webknossos.org).
 Upload your own datasets or explore one of the many community datasets.

 You get 50GB of storage for private datasets with the free tier.